Birkbeck entrepreneur brings American Football to the UK

 Hossenally, who studies Sports Management at the School of Business, Economics and Informatics at Birkbeck, started the initiative with friend Rani Lewinson after identifying the gap in provision while researching her dissertation.

 She said: “FloRéal Sports started through my dissertation and understanding the importance of promoting the Lerner "5 Cs" framework through sports.
-The framework focuses on enhancing adolescent development, and for helping youth reach their full potential.
+The framework focuses on enhancing adolescent development and helping youth reach their full potential.
 We chose American Football as a new sport to engage with young people in London.
 I am very proud of what we have achieved in a short space of time and look to continue working across all 32 boroughs of London.”

 The event was run in partnership with the West Ham United Foundation and the Fam First Foundation – the latter of whose founders, NFL players Joshua Johnson and Marshawn Lynch, were present to lead a Football meets Football concept drill to inspire the students.

-Johnson and Lynch are both from underprivileged backgrounds, and have overcome many obstacles to reach their current success, playing for the New York Giants and the Oakland Raiders respectively.
+Johnson and Lynch are both from underprivileged backgrounds and have overcome many obstacles to reach their current success, playing for the New York Giants and the Oakland Raiders respectively.
 For many children in London today, this event could mark the first step on the journey to overcoming similar barriers.

 Richard Tacon, Lecturer in Management at Birkbeck, supervised Hossenally throughout her degree, and addressed the students at the event.
 He said: “The celebration event was fantastic.
 It was great to see one of our current students, Faz Hossenally, working directly within sport and seeking to use sport’s social and cultural significance to improve the lives of young people.